 Methodology for the comparison of development costs

-Reference project: Environment detection for Euro-NCAP autonomous emergency braking
+Reference project: Environment detection system for an autonomous emergency braking system

-In the related project BASELABS has implemented the environment detection system of an emergency brake assistant for an OEM.
+In the related project BASELABS has implemented the environment detection system for an emergency brake assistant for an OEM.
 The system merges data from two sensors: a smart camera and a radar.
 The software runs in series vehicles on a RH850 microcontroller from Renesas.
-As input data for the presented calculations we use the code that was implemented in this reference project.
+As input data for the presented calculations, we use the code that was implemented in this reference project.